 Although cotton planting used to start as early as March in North Carolina in the past, there have been many developments that have caused us to shift the optimum planting dates to later in the year.
 These include varieties bred to be earlier, boll weevil eradication, Bt cotton, the loss of Temik for thrips control, improved seed treatments, and the availability of growth regulators to manage maturity.
 In addition, the high cost of seed due to the technology delivered through the seed has made replanting less desirable.
-Fig-ure 4-1 shows the effect of planting date on cotton yields over a five-year period.
+Figure 4-1 shows the effect of planting date on cotton yields over a five-year period.

 Careful analysis of the data presented in Figure 4-1 shows that yield response to planting date is not linear but strongly polynomial and that yields begin to drop to below early planting levels around 40 days after April 29, which would be after June 10.
 These data suggest the optimum planting date should be shifted later rather than earlier.
-Planning to complete planting by May 31 should provide a long planting period and an "insurance" period should replanting be needed.
+Planning to complete planting by May 31 should provide a long planting period and a short "insurance" period should replanting be needed.
 Cotton planting should be completed by June 10 if full yield potential is desired.

-While planting date is important, soil temperature during the first 5 to 10 days after planting also influences early season cotton health and development.
+While planting date is important, soil temperature during the first five to 10 days after planting also influences early season cotton health and development.
 Research conducted in other states has established a relationship between temperature during stand establishment and subsequent stand yield.
 These findings indicate that temperatures below 50°F in the seed zone can cause chilling injury.
 The cooler the temperature, the more severe the damage, and the damage is cumulative.

 There are two distinct, sensitive periods during seedling emergence.
 First, the cotton seed is sensitive to temperatures below 50°F when it is absorbing water to begin germination.
 The cotton seed can die if temperatures dip to 41°F. The second period of sensitivity is normally reached about two days after planting and may occur as the cotton seedling begins to grow.
-Temperatures below 50°F may either kill the seedling or cause growth retardation for weeks into the season.
-Many veteran cotton growers have observed the poor growth that occurs when recently planted cotton is subjected to cold temperatures.